18F/handbook/docs/02-about-us/elevator-pitch.md

 *   We work to transform government with free and open technologies and agile processes.
 *   We support public sector IT leaders in understanding and implementing Agile project management practices within government (AGL).
 *   We're on a rocket ship of growth, we have an amazing company culture, and we're looking for new team members to join the party!
+*   CivicActions works to transform government by providing digital services and open data using agile practices, user centered design, and free and open source software.
+We support the work of the AGL Association (a network of government innovators) and are members of the Digital Services Coalition and Open Data Coalition.
+*   CivicActions aims to transform government by empowering public sector agencies to deliver digital experiences that are innovative and rewarding.
+We are passionate civic technologists committed to a better world.

 Here's a presentation about making your own elevator pitch: <https://docs.google.com/presentation/d/1xOBQqEHC0o95oLo5lpul97p4gV4ZgzdRaqq03mpzTYc/edit#slide=id.g1dc5842bd_012>